top of page

 The DNA of Philadelphia

 It’s hard to say anything about Philadelphia without talking about the founding of America or the fact that this city is home to the first library, hospital, university, art gallery, stock exchange, and of course, the Philly Cheese Steak, Rocky and Sound of Philadelphia.
 We discover the long history behind this Quaker city that emerged between the Delaware and Schuylkill Rivers.
 It is important to take a historic perspective in Philadelphia because its most recent chapter has not been as prosperous as its previous 350 years or so.
-There are often discussions that take place in the city about how it can reconcile the story of Philadelphia as a great social innovator with the contemporary city.
+As we hear, the city is committed to tackling, with creativity, social injustice and other systemic challenges that are widely tolerated in other parts of America.

 © Mike Stezycki